 When you apply, we will verify your vehicle’s emissions and make the applicable charge.

-If you need to make changes to your permit, for example, you change your vehicle, you must hand in your current permit and re-apply.
+If you need to make changes to your permit, for example, if you change your vehicle, you must hand in your current permit and reapply.

-As part of the Council’s policy to prevent fraud and misuse of permits, proof documentation can be requested at any time after the issue of a permit.
+As part of Brighton & Hove City Council’s policy to prevent fraud and misuse of permits, proof documentation can be requested at any time after the issue of a permit.
 This includes after we've issued the permit.
-If you don't give us the necessary information within 14 days we can cancel the permit.
+If you don't give us the necessary information within 14 days, we can cancel the permit.

-If a permit is lost, stolen, destroyed, de-faced or mutilated, the permit holder must notify the Council’s parking service immediately.
-In these cases the permit is no longer valid.
+If a permit is lost, stolen, destroyed, defaced, or mutilated, the permit holder must notify Brighton & Hove City Council’s parking service immediately.
+In these cases, the permit is no longer valid.

 We reserve the right to cancel a permit if you: